 Cloud to the Backup and Rescue

-The recent advances of the cloud-based storage, BDR and BC Services allow companies to keep their important data safely and securely away from their physical locations.
+The recent advances in the cloud-based storage, BDR and BC Services allow companies to keep their important data safely and securely away from their physical locations.

-Hybrid Cloud based BDR and BC services have several key objectives in order to be most efficient for any organization.
+Hybrid Cloud based BDR and BC services have several key objectives in order to be most effective for any organization.

 Disaster Recovery Key Objectives

 - Recovery Point – a point in time of the most recent backup prior to a failure.